therayy/data-exchange-industry/CD-NOTES.md

 ### Senario B:
 **`proxy.attempt=N`**
-, The Remote ID has only a Proxy record on your C:D node.
+, The Remote ID has only a Proxy record on your C:D node. <br>
 🔗 Your C:D node will first look in Functional Authorities for the incoming ID and ~~will not find a record for the incoming ID~~
 - C:D will then look in Proxies for a record.
 Finding it
 - C:D will map the process to the `LocalUserid` specified in the Proxy record.